 Sometimes formal probate cases in the 19th Circuit Court (St. Lucie County) require a restricted depository.
 This depository is like a bond and it’s a court-restricted bank account in the estate’s name.
 The account holds estate funds during probate.
 When a restricted depository is required, a court order is necessary to release any estate funds from the depository to pay estate expenses and distribute funds to beneficiaries or heirs.
 Restricted depositories are not required for all probate administrations in the 19th Circuit Court.

-Consult with an experienced St. Lucie County probate attorney for the best techniques for establishing a restricted depository and expediting the administration.
+Consult with an experienced St. Lucie County probate lawyer for the best techniques for establishing a restricted depository and expediting the administration.

 Ancillary probate refers to a secondary probate proceeding that takes place in any state other than the domiciliary state.
 Ancillary probate is necessary to transfer or sell real estate, aka real property, located in any state other than the decedent’s domiciliary state.